jdjxk/Hackintosh_OpenCore_Z490_i9_10850K_RX6600XT/README.md

 > *Use [BlueToolFixup.kext](https://github.com/acidanthera/BrcmPatchRAM) to solve Bluetooth problems in Monterey.*

-Please use [USBToolBox](https://github.com/USBToolBox/tool) in Windows environment to custom your own USBMap.kext if it's not suitable for you.
+Please use [USBToolBox](https://github.com/USBToolBox/tool) in Windows environment to custom your own USBMap.kext if not suitable.